 So dust off your rosie glasses and come on .. climb aboard..

-Most of the photographs and stories are local to my area of Halifax up here in West Yorkshire, however, they have affected so many people nationwide, and I reckon that it is all relevant to so many people, I hope they will invoke fond memories of times long gone, and of friends and colleagues, the ones that are sadly gone, and those of us still here now to tell the tale, the tale of how different it was then, and the camaraderie and friendship that existed between each other, which has lasted, in my case, throughout my lifetime, and something for which I will be eternally grateful.
+Most of the photographs and stories are local to my area of Halifax up here in West Yorkshire, however, I like to think that they may have affected so many people nationwide, and I reckon that it is all relevant to so many people.
+It would be nice to think that they may have invoked fond memories of times long gone, and of friends and colleagues, the ones that are sadly gone, and those of us still here now to tell the tale, the tale of how different it was then, and the camaraderie and friendship that existed between each other, which has lasted, in my case, throughout my lifetime, and something for which I will be eternally grateful.

 Over the years I have worked for many different companies up and down this great land of ours, mainly in and around the West Yorkshire area.